SteveStef/openhousepal-server/notes.md

 1. also jake should be able to edit the showcase perameters actually just give them showcase admin controls so if they want to add a city thery can and they can edit it.
 2. when a collection is made it says 3.3 miles (agents will see this and be like thats it? im making it 5 or 10.

+If the collection fails to create at the end of the openhousesignin form, I just want to say thank you not unable to load property